LokartBC/ZKBattleship_secure/README.md

 # zkbattleship

-A Zero Knowledge Proof Battleship game
+A secure and complete Zero Knowledge Proof Battleship game.
+The circuits can proove:
+1. that a grid is valid
+2. wether a target hits a ship
+3. which ships where drowned by the past series or targets

 Circuit implementations in [circom](https://github.com/iden3/circom) (which can then be used with [snarkjs](https://github.com/iden3/snarkjs)).